usegalaxy-eu/galaxy-social/posts/feed_bot/galaxy_europe/2024-07-29-ask-us-anything-report.md

   - EOSC
   - EuroScienceGateway
 ---
-📝 New blog post Released!
+📝 New blog post released!

 🚀 **First “Ask Us Anything about Galaxy” live Q\&A session was successful**